Trusted WordPress tutorials, when you need them most.

 WordPress import successful

-Once you have successfully migrated content from Ghost to WordPress, it is time to start pointing your users to the new WordPress website.
+Once you have successfully migrated content from Ghost to WordPress, it is time to start pointing your users to your new WordPress website.

 On the other hand, if you were using a custom domain like yourdomain.com, you can change its DNS settings and point it to your new WordPress hosting provider.